 While termites are most active during the warmer months, they can survive and continue their wood-damaging activity even through the winter, especially if the temperature in your home or basement does not drop below 50 degrees.
 There are several ways that you can help to prevent termite activity, including inspecting your gutters, trimming tree branches, removing excess wood debris, sealing your crawlspace and keeping leaves raked away from your home’s foundation.
 There are many signs that termites could be active in your Maryland home, including an unpleasant odor, sagging floors and ceilings, and tunnels near the exterior of your home’s foundation.
 In many cases, homeowners may stay alert for signs of infestation, but other parties fail to hold up their end of the bargain.
 Some pest control companies may be so careless as to miss the signs of termite infestation during an inspection while others may use ineffective solutions to save money while leaving the dangerous insects intact.

 Maryland Termite Damage Lawyer

 You should not have to pay the substantial costs of termite damage repair due to the negligence of a pest control company, real estate agent, termite damage contractor or home seller.
-The Maryland termite damage attorneys at Whitney, LLP can work hard to discover who is to blame for your losses and fight aggressively to hold them accountable and secure the financial compensation you need, with no out-of-pocket fees or expenses to you.
+The Maryland termite damage attorneys at Whitney, LLP can work hard to discover who is to blame for your losses and fight aggressively to hold them accountable and secure the financial compensation you need.
 If you are dealing with damage caused by termites, request your free consultation today.
 Call Whitney, LLP at (410) 583-8000 or fill out our online contact form today.